MinimalistTraveler/rock-paper-sissors/README.md

-# Rock Paper Sissors 2017
+# Rock Paper Scissors 2017

 - This is an old project I decided to put on github for archival reasons.
 I will probably redo this later on using a framework such as react or vue js later on.
 In the meantime...